solliancenet/azure-synapse-build-together-blog/Blog-2/data-engineering.md

     ![Creating a storage account linked service in the Manage hub.](./media/new-linked-service.png "Storage account linked service")

-As you created the linked service, note that you had the option to specify the *integration runtime* to use.
-This allows you dictate where compute resources are located to move data from a variety of sources.
+As you created the linked service, note that you could specify the *integration runtime* to use.
+This allows you to dictate where compute resources are located to move data from a variety of sources.
 For example, instead of the default, cloud-hosted integration runtime, you can use a self-hosted integration runtime to move on-premises CSV data to the linked Azure Data Lake Storage Gen2 account.

 ## Task 3: Develop a Pipeline to Orchestrate Data Engineering Tasks